 Serviced offices: Moving into an office with everything already set up

 As a relatively new method of doing things and organizing office space serviced offices and hot desking is still on the rise, and this system is experiencing incredible growth rates.
-As a matter of fact, more and more business owners realize that renting the space is much a batter alternative to buying one, and that is why the business of leasing fully functional office areas is thriving at the moment.
+As a matter of fact, more and more business owners realize that renting the space is much a better alternative to buying it, and that is why the business of leasing fully functional office areas is thriving at the moment.

 These premises are also known as managed offices, executive suites, or executive centers, and this system is now spread out all over the world.
 Enterprises also use a model called “hot desking,” which is an even more radical method where workers of various companies use the same office space (the same desks, hence the name), and they do it in different shifts and at different periods.
 It remains to be seen if these models are going to become the norm, but the process of moving into an office where everything is already set up is certainly a pleasant business activity.